Lamby777/RC-Homes/README.md

 # RC-Homes

-Hard fork of zPHomes - An infinite homes plugin for Bukkit/Spigot/Paper with MySQL/MariaDB support.
+Hard fork of zPHomes - An infinite homes plugin for Paper with MySQL/MariaDB support.

 - Tested on 1.21